Skip to Content

 Future Programs:

-The department is actively expanding its modalities, with plans to launch winter and evening programs for BSc degree students offering even greater flexibility for working professionals.
-Furthermore, the department also plans to launch MSc Program very soon.
+The Department is actively expanding its program modalities.
+Plans are underway to introduce winter and evening programs for B.Sc. students, offering greater flexibility for working professionals.
+In addition, the Department is preparing to launch an M.Sc. program in the near future.

 Academic mission of the department

-Its core mission is to equip graduates with the knowledge, skills, and problem-solving abilities needed to drive the agricultural commercialization and value addition of the country’s agricultural sector.
+The core mission of the Department is to equip graduates with the knowledge, skills, and problem solving abilities required to advance agricultural commercialization and value addition within the country’s agricultural sector.

 Job opportunities

-The graduates of ABVM department are uniquely positioned to contribute across sectors critical to national development: Banks and Financial Institutions, NGOs and Development Organizations, Government and Policy Roles (e.g., Ministry of Agriculture, ATA), Private Sector and Agribusiness, International Organizations (e.g., FAO, IFAD, SNV), Academic and Research Institutions (e.g. and University and Research Center), Cooperatives and PPPs, Entrepreneurship/The Frontier of Innovation.
-For visionary graduates, the Agri-tech startup ecosystem, consultancy firms, and SME ventures offer fertile ground to pioneer solutions from block chain traceability to circular economy models.
-Your entrepreneurial spirit will redefine Ethiopia's Agri-sector.
+The graduates of ABVM department are uniquely positioned to contribute across sectors that are vital to national development: Banks and Financial Institutions, NGOs and Development Organizations, Government and Policy Roles (e.g., Ministry of Agriculture, ATA), Private Sector and Agribusiness, International Organizations (e.g., FAO, IFAD, SNV), Academic and Research Institutions (e.g. and University and Research Center), Cooperatives and PPPs, Entrepreneurship/The Frontier of Innovation.
+For visionary graduates, the emerging Agri-tech startup ecosystem, consultancy firms, and SME ventures offer fertile ground to pioneer innovative solutions - from block chain -based traceability to circular economy models.
+Graduates with entrepreneurial drive have the potential to meaningfully shape Ethiopia’s Agri-sector transformation.

 Staffs’ statistics

-the department has a total of 10 academic staffs out of which eight of them are on duty while the remaining two are on the study leave for their PhD degree.
+The Department has a total of 10 academic staff members, of whom eight are currently on duty.
+The remaining two are on study leave pursuing their Ph.D. degrees.

 Participation of academic staff in research activities